aabeveridge/mla-data/report.md

 ##MLA JIL Writing Studies Analysis

 This report is a summary of job description data from the MLA Jobs Information Lists.
-The job descriptions were separated into separate text files, and then these files were data mined for word frequency and correlation data.
+The job descriptions were separated into a corpus of separate text files---one plain text file for each job description.
+There is a corpus of job description texts available for 2012, 2013, and 2014.
+I intend to continue adding to this text archive slowly--working both backwards and forwards.
+So each new year of MLA job descriptions will be added when they are released by the MLA, and then I'll also continue working into the past.

+The Readme file in my [GitHub repository](http:github.com/aaronbev79/mla_data) explains how this data was collected and processed for analysis.

 ![](./data/2012/visuals/cor_cluster.png)